Moldova Pet Import Requirements

 Other Vaccinations

-Dogs must be vaccinated against distemper, hepatitus, hepatitus enteritis, parvovirus, adenovirosis and leptospirosis.
-Cats must be vaccinated against panleucopenia.
+Dogs should be vaccinated against distemper, hepatitus, hepatitus enteritis, parvovirus, adenovirosis and leptospirosis.
+Cats should be vaccinated against panleukopenia.

 Veterinarians must record vaccinations on the international health certificate (step 5) at intervals required by veterinary health procedures of the origination country.